RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

         sudo apt-get install java

 ### Step 2
-For security reasons, create a separate user for Tomcat server.<br/>
-⚠️ DO NOT run your server from the root user.
+⚠️ DO NOT run your server from the root user.<br/>For security reasons, create a separate user for Tomcat server.
 In this case user was name "tomcat" but you can name it different.

         sudo useradd -m -d /opt/tomcat -U -s /bin/false tomcat